haiwen/seafile-admin-docs/manual/extension/webdav.md

 ### HTTPS proxy

-If you configure https in Nginx or Apache, you have to configure the reverse proxy to rewrite the `Destination` header's protocol from 'https\:' to 'http\:'.
+If you configure https in Nginx or Apache, you have to configure the reverse proxy to rewrite the `Destination` headers protocol from `https` to `http`.
 This is a limitation on the WebDAV framework SeafDAV is based on.
 See more details:

 * <https://forum.seafile.com/t/seafdav-move-command-causing-502/11582>
 * <https://github.com/mar10/wsgidav/issues/183>

 ## SeafDAV Configuration for 7.0 or older versions

-The configuration file is `/opt/seatable/conf/seafdav.conf`.
+The configuration file is `/opt/seafile/conf/seafdav.conf`.
 If it is not created already, you can just create the file.

 ```
 [WEBDAV]